 Alcázar Royal Palace

 In our humble opinion, the Alcázar Royal Palace is the one must-visit attraction in Seville.
-The Alcázar has served many functions in its 11 centuries of existence — from a Muslim fortress in year 913 to its current use as a functioning royal palace.
+The Alcázar has served many functions in its 11 centuries of existence — from a Muslim fortress in the year 913 to its current use as a functioning royal palace.
 And, as of recent, it has served as the setting of Dorne from Game of Thrones.

 The Alcázar is full of beautiful tile work and impressive gardens.
 You can also visit at night when the palace is beautifully lit.

 The Alcázar Royal Palace is one of the most popular sights in Seville and they only allow 750 visitors at a time so lines can get crazy.
 Therefore, it is STRONGLY recommended to book your tickets online or you might spend a few hours in line (the photo above shows a small portion of the line on a Saturday morning).
 Plus, the tickets are digital so you just have to show them your phone — super easy.

 - Admission: €14.50